aligent/cdk-rabbitmq/README.md

 # Aligent AWS RabbitMQ stack

 ## Overview
-### RabbitMQ
-You can use either MySQL or RabbitMQ for message queue processing.
-If you are using the **Bulk API** with Magento Commerce, the message queue system configuration defaults to using RabbitMQ as the message broker.

 AWS support RabbitMQ as a part of AmazonMQ service.
 This repository is for building and configuring the brokers there.